APPRENTICESHIP TAX

 • E-health and digital tools,

-• Methods of communication between patients and caregivers or between caregivers themselves.
+• Communication methods between patients and caregivers or among caregivers.

-Prépabloc offers our students an intensive week of practical workshops with simulations and testimonials from hospital professionals working in the operating room.
+Prépabloc offers our students an intensive week featuring hands-on simulation workshops and insights from hospital professionals in the operating room.

-It inspires students to pursue a career in surgery from their third year of medical school and prepares them to be fully operational and confident for their future hospital internships starting in their fourth year in surgical or emergency settings.
-This training teaches them how to communicate and work as a team with various operating room professionals.
+It inspires students to pursue surgical careers as early as their third year of medical school and prepares them to be fully operational and confident for their future hospital rotations starting in their fourth year in surgical or emergency departments.
+This training teaches them to communicate and work as part of a team with various professionals in the operating room.

-The program takes the form of an innovation competition (hackathon) to teach participants how to innovate as a team and pitch their project to a multi-professional jury.
+The program takes the form of an innovation competition (hackathon) designed to teach participants how to innovate as a team and present their project to a multidisciplinary panel of judges.

-This teaching program has been recognized by the National Academy of Surgery and implemented in several medical schools in France.
+This course has been recognized by the National Academy of Surgery and implemented in several medical schools across France.

 I WANT TO HELP YOU

-HOW DO YOU ALLOCATE MY APPRENTICESHIP TAX BALANCE?
+HOW DO I CLAIM MY APPRENTICESHIP TAX CREDIT?

 VIEW & DOWNLOAD THE